nisakhan/nisasi364final/readme.md

 https://www.pythonforbeginners.com/dictionary/how-to-use-dictionaries-in-python
 https://docs.google.com/document/d/1xjIiqyW0qkN4cTwgLJLjDHCdFcJBG_I6OijAaKvXEuo/edit

 Requirements: (Some are not bolding correctly.
-I should have all of them except AJAX and update.)
+I should have all of them except AJAX and update and Heroku.)

 **Ensure that your SI364final.py file has all the setup (app.config values, import statements, code to run the app if that file is run, etc) necessary to run the Flask application, and the application runs correctly on http://localhost:5000 (and the other routes you set up).
 Your main file must be called SI364final.py, but of course you may include other files if you need.**